New Bern in Craven County, North Carolina — The American South (South Atlantic)

 Erected 1923 by the North Carolina Historical Commission, Richard Dobbs Spaight Chapter, Daughters of the American Revolution, County of Craven and City of New Bern.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Abner Nash (here, next to this marker); a different marker also named Richard Dobbs Spaight (here, next to this marker); William Gaston (here, next to this marker); Christ Church (within shouting distance of this marker); First Provincial Congress (within shouting distance of this marker); Craven County World Wars 1 and 2 Memorial (within shouting distance of this marker); Graham A. Barden (within shouting distance of this marker); First Printing Press In N.C. (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Abner Nash (here, next to this marker); a different marker also named Richard Dobbs Spaight (here, next to this marker); William Gaston (here, next to this marker); Christ Church (within shouting distance of this marker); First Provincial Congress (within shouting distance of this marker); Craven County World Wars 1 and 2 Memorial (within shouting distance of this marker); Graham A. Barden (within shouting distance of this marker); First Printing Press In N.C. (within shouting distance of this marker).
 Touch for a list and map of all markers in New Bern.

 Also see . . .
-North Carolina History Project - Richard Dobbs Spaight, Jr. (Submitted on June 5, 2010, by PaulwC3 of Northern, Virginia.)
+Richard Dobbs Spaight Jr. Wikipedia entry (Submitted on May 30, 2024, by Larry Gertner of New York, New York.)

 Credits.
-This page was last revised on November 28, 2019.
+This page was last revised on May 30, 2024.
 It was originally submitted on October 30, 2009, by Kevin W. of Stafford, Virginia.
-This page has been viewed 746 times since then and 21 times this year.
+This page has been viewed 1,026 times since then and 13 times this year.
 Last updated on July 27, 2011, by Jim Dugan of New Bern, North Carolina.
-Photos: 1, 2. submitted on October 30, 2009, by Kevin W. of Stafford, Virginia.
+Photos: 1. submitted on October 30, 2009, by Kevin W. of Stafford, Virginia.
+2. submitted on March 24, 2024, by Larry Gertner of New York, New York.
+3. submitted on October 30, 2009, by Kevin W. of Stafford, Virginia.